 About the Internship

 This amazing program has a huge impact on the lives of those less fortunate in Tanzania.
 Volunteers are placed at one of two hospitals.
 One of the hospitals is big enough to serve more than 250 outpatients per day with a bed capacity of 250.
 They also perform more than 1500 surgeries per year.
 The second one is the government health centre, which has a 45-bed capacity and can attend an average of 150 to 200 outpatients per day, with more than 500 surgeries per year.
-The hospitals cover all areas of modern medical care, including paediatrics, HIV/Aids, the malaria and tuberculosis clinic, eye and dental care, mental health and the maternity ward.
-Over 1,000 operations are performed annually in the hospital.
+The hospitals cover all areas of modern medical care, including paediatrics, HIV/Aids, the malaria and tuberculosis clinic, eye and dental care, mental health, and the maternity ward.
 Volunteer work varies and depends heavily on interests and previous knowledge.
-Under the guidance of the local doctors and care takers, volunteers will take over various tasks, such as patient care and assistance with operations.
-An individual work plan is created for all interns and volunteers outlining tasks and ensuring optimal care is given.
+An individual work plan is created for all interns and volunteers, outlining tasks and ensuring optimal care is given.

 Goals of this Project: